Paperback, 140 x 210mm

 they arrange and rearrange.
 Death

 brings lilies, but someone has sent a sunflower:

 this is our penance, staring at the sun,

 from ‘The Sunflower’

 Praise for Sol

-Andrew Johnston is the author of Birds of Europe (2000), The Open Window (1999), The Sounds (1996) and How to Talk (1993), which won the 1994 New Zealand Book Award for Poetry and the 1994 Jessie Mackay Best First Book Award.
-Since 1997 he has lived in France, where he works as an editor for the International Herald Tribune.
-He also edits The Page , an online digest of some of the Webs best poems and essays, and is the 2007 J.D.
-Stout Fellow at Victoria University, where he is writing a book about contemporary New Zealand poetry.
+Andrew Johnston is the author of Sol (2007), Birds of Europe (2000), The Open Window (1999), The Sounds (1996) and How to Talk (1993), which won the 1994 New Zealand Book Award for Poetry.
+Since 1997 he has lived in France.
+After 25 years as a journalist, he is now an editor and consultant for the United Nations and non-government groups.